-- Recognize the significance of tax reform to growing the economy and encouraging U.S. investment, and build on that progress rather than roll it back. - Improve and make permanent the pro-growth provisions in the tax code that are set to expire. - Continually reassess the competitiveness of our tax system.
+- Recognize the significance of tax reform to growing the economy and encouraging U.S. investment, and build on that progress rather than roll it back. - Improve and make permanent the progrowth provisions in the tax code that are set to expire. - Continually reassess the competitiveness of our tax system.

-- Create new tax incentives and enhance the competitiveness of the tax code to encourage new industrial investment in the United States. - Make permanent and expand the 20% deduction for business income earned through a pass-through entity. - Update and fix provisions of the tax law that make research and debt financing more expensive.
+- Create new tax incentives and enhance the competitiveness of the tax code to encourage new industrial investment in the United States. - ✓ Make permanent and expand the 20% deduction for business income earned through a pass-through entity. - Fix provisions of the tax law that make research more expensive.

-- Ensure that key incentives for capital equipment purchases remain in the tax code. - Preserve business interest deductibility. - Keep tax rates on businesses' profits low and competitive. - Oppose the creation of a book tax regime that would disproportionately harm manufacturing investments and significantly increase tax complexity.
+- Ensure that key incentives for capital equipment purchases remain in the tax code. - Preserve business interest deductibility. - Keep tax rates on businesses' profits low and competitive.

-Trade:
+TRADE: